Keeping Your Teen Driver Safe This Summer

-Plus, with more passengers, an accident will likely result in more injuries and
+Plus, with more passengers, an accident will likely result in more injuries and potential lawsuits.

 Until your teen driver has plenty of experience, limit how many passengers they can have as well as the ages of those passengers.
 Teens driving with teens is asking for trouble.